 Every day, new innovations in technology and aging make the news.
 Whether it’s the way the science of epigenetics is redefining how and why we age or how big data, machine learning and artificial intelligence are taking the customer experience to the next level.
 This is where I share the disruptive new inventions that are helping us to live longer, healthier lives.

-Biomathematician Dr. Steve Horvath has discovered a strikingly accurate way to measure human ageing through epigenetic signatures.
-The international journal of science, Nature, profiled the discovery of Dr. Horvath.
-This discovery is hailed as one of the most important discoveries of interpreting the importance of the human epigenome.
-Read the article: Nature_The Clock Watcher 2014 Source: […]Read More
+Biomathematician Dr. Steve Horvath has discovered a strikingly accurate way to measure human aging through epigenetic signatures.
+Nature, the international journal of science, profiled the discovery of Dr. Horvath in Biomarkers and Ageing: The Clock-Watcher.Read More

 Recently, Dr. Horvath presented at Duke University about the Epigenetic Clock’s relation to aging and the technology’s ability to predict mortality!
 Title: Epigenetic clock analysis of race/ethnicity, sex, and chronic diseases Abstract: Epigenetic biomarkers of aging (the “epigenetic clock”) have the potential to address puzzling findings surrounding mortality rates and incidence of cardio-metabolic disease such […]Read More